 Get on Board

-The sport of choice for ancient Hawaiians and modern Hollywood hipsters, stand up paddleboarding (SUP) is making waves in the Lowcountry.
+The sport of choice for ancient Hawaiians, stand up paddleboarding (SUP) is making waves in the Lowcountry.
 Easy to learn and a great workout, take a few lessons before heading out for a yoga class, nature tour, moonlight paddle, fireworks trip or race.
 Of course, thrill seekers can still catch waves on traditional surfboards, skim boards and boogie boards.

 Let the wind fill your sails as you salute the sunset on a Happy Hour Cruise, hail a water taxi to neighboring Daufuskie Island, spend a few hours or all day sightseeing, battle pirates on a swash-buckling adventure, catch the seasonal fireworks displays from the water, sign up for sailing lessons or rent a boat and play your way.

 Experience wildlife up close on a guided kayak or canoe trip through calm tidal creeks and Lowcountry marshlands.
 Choose from customized family adventures, corporate retreats, team building exercises or camps for kids, tweens and teens.
 Just don’t forget your camera to capture picture-perfect moments or your fishing pole to catch a delicious dinner.

 A natural setting for adventure, discover the wild side and the amazing array of animals that call our area home.
 Depart on a dolphin watching trip, shark fishing excursion, alligator adventure, turtle talk and walk or bird watching tour to view the wild inhabitants.